dward2/BME547/Resources/Git/ssh_authentication_github.md

 <a href="https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/testing-your-ssh-connection">
 Testing your SSH connection</a><br>

+On Windows, to avoid needing to enter your SSH passphrase every time it is needed, see the instructions at https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows

 ## Support for multiple ssh keys with GitHub
 If you have multiple GitHub accounts, and you want to set up your GitBash to